findcoo/glide-docker/README.md

 ## What is?
   * glide preinstalled image
-  * deploy  docker image which glide based
+  * deploy a docker image which glide based